ZEBRA INTERNET SERVICES

 GL5.6 You will give us access to any data that is to be migrated as part of the Services in sufficient time to permit us to meet our obligations specified in the Order.
 You are entirely responsible for the accuracy and completeness of any such data.

-GL5.7 We will not be liable to you for any loss or damage to information or data stored on your systems or on systems that you control during an installation or otherwise.
+GL5.7 We will not be liable to you for any loss or damage to information or data whether that information or data is stored on your systems or on systems that you control or otherwise.
 You are the best judge of the value of your data and you are responsible for ensuring that you have adequate back-up arrangements in place for all such information, data and other files at all times.

 GL6.1 We will not be liable to you for any loss, damage, cost, expense or other claims for compensation arising from any Input Material or any instructions that you supply that are incomplete, incorrect, inaccurate, illegible, out of sequence or in the wrong form or format or which arises from the late or non-arrival of such instructions or due to any other fault of yours or any delay in transit that is not caused by us.